BriannaLoudner/cyber-security-vault/cybr-1100-security-awareness/Week6/Case Project 6-3: History of Apple Privacy Protections.md

 Since 2010, Apple has steadily reshaped its privacy strategy, partly to protect users and partly to differentiate itself from Google’s data-hungry empire.
 Back then, privacy was buried in settings menus and legalese.
 Now, it’s front and center in Apple’s marketing, with slogans like “Privacy.
 That’s iPhone.”
 ## 🔐 Key Changes Since 2010
 - App Tracking Transparency (2021):
 Apps must ask permission before tracking users across other apps and websites.
-This hit advertisers hard, giving users more control.
+This hit advertisers hard, giving users more control over their data.
 - On-Device Processing:
 Features like Siri, Face ID, and Health data are increasingly processed on the phone itself, rather than being sent to Apple’s servers.
 - Privacy Nutrition Labels (2020):